barisustek/RoofStackCaseStudy/README.md

 ### Test Run

-For running project following code should be run in root directory :
+For running the project, the following code should be run in the root directory :
    ```sh
    mvn test
    ```

 ### Test report

-cluecumber library is used for creating test report.
+Cluecumber library is used for creating test reports.
 Tests continue if any error or fail occurs during test runs.
-After runs completed report created at "target/cucumber-report".
+After runs are completed report is created at "target/cucumber-report".
 ### CI/CD

-Jenkins file is added for ci/cd operations.
+Jenkinsfile is added for ci/cd operations.
 In Jenkins, Cucumber-Report plugin should be installed for reporting.

 ### Test Cases